ssvassiliev/Basics_of_Computers/_episodes/03-operating_systems.md

 - "What are the main differences between operating systems?"
 objectives:
 - "Learn what is an operating system"
-- "Learn about main differences between operting systems?"
+- "Describe differences between operating systems?"
 keypoints:
 - "Windows, MacOS, and Linux are three of the most popular operating systems."
 - "For desktop and laptop computers, Windows is the most used OS."
 - "For HPC computers and servers the most used OS in Linux."
 ---

-## 16. Choosing an Operating System
+## 18. Choosing an Operating System
 We have learned what computers are made of, so let's move on to how to use a real one.
 In this section I will give you a quick overview of the operating systems and compare the three major operating systems that are currently available to help you decide which one is best for you.

 In order to interact with your computer, you'll use software called an "operating system".
 Essentially, an OS is a program that stands between your computer and anything else you run on it.
 Among its essential functions are file management, memory management, process management, input-output management, and peripheral device control.
 Nowadays, a program can only concern itself with executing its core functions and let the operating system handle all basic system functionality.